 Prerequisite: Senior status in the HSSP major.
-Signature of the instructor required.

 The capstone course is designed to bring all HSSP seniors together to integrate their academic coursework and fieldwork/ laboratory experiences across a range of health-related disciplines.
 Each year the course focuses on a single issue that lends itself to examination from a variety of perspectives.
-Topics vary from year to year, at the discretion of the faculty who each the course.
-Course is usually team-taught by faculty in different disciplines.
+Topics vary from year to year at the discretion of the faculty who teach the course.
+Refer to the Schedule of Classes for specific topics.
+Course is usually teamtaught by faculty in different disciplines.
 Usually offered every year.
-Will be offered in the spring of 2005.
-Staff
+Mr. Conrad and Ms. Lamb